Relief of South America and minerals. Landforms of South America

 Landforms of South America

-La Plata, Orinokska and the Amazonian lowlands, located in the troughs of the South American platform, occupy almost half of the mainland area.
+La Plata, Orinokska and Amazonian lowlands, located in the troughs of the South American platform, occupy almost half the area of the continent.

-2. Plateaus. in the east Guiana and the Brazilian Plateau are formed by outcroppings of the basement.
+2. Plateaus.
+In the east Guiana and the Brazilian plateau are formed by projections of the basement.
 In some places their height reaches 3000 m.
-The plateaus on the mainland are dotted with numerous river valleys, which can be seen if you view video in english.
+The plateaus on the mainland are dotted with numerous river valleys, which can be seen if you look video in English.

 central part Guiana The plateau is notable for its huge flat-topped massifs, the walls of which are almost vertical.
 It is cut by abysses and deep canyons, but from a great height it seems that the surface is absolutely flat.

 The Andes mountain system stretches along the Pacific coast, the average heights of which range from 3000 to 5000 m.
 The highest point is Mount Aconcagua (6960 m).
-These are young mountains, strong earthquakes and volcanisms are happening here and now, as a result of which the San Pedro volcanoes and Cotopaxi.
+These are young mountains, strong earthquakes and volcanisms are occurring here and now, resulting in the formation of the San Pedro and Cotopaxi.

 Gold, uranium, aluminum, manganese, and iron ore are mined on the Guiana and Brazilian plateaus.
-In the Andes there are deposits of precious stones, zinc, lead and copper ores.
+The Andes are home to deposits of precious stones, zinc, lead and copper ores.

-Due to the arid climate in the west of the South American continent, deposits of Chilean sulfur were formed in dry reservoirs, which is a raw material for nitrogen fertilizer and iodine.
+Thanks to the arid climate in the west of the South American continent, deposits of Chilean sulfur, which is a raw material for nitrogen fertilizer and iodine, have formed in dry reservoirs.

 Volcanic phenomena in Andes contributed to the formation of deposits of building materials and sulfur.
 In the foothills and troughs of the platform in sedimentary deposits there are deposits of gas, oil, and coal.
 The largest oil fields are concentrated on the coast of the Caspian Sea and in the foothills of the Andes.

-The area of the mainland is 17.8 million square kilometers without islands and 18.3 million square kilometers with islands.
-The length from north to south is -70 gr. h.d. exceeds 7500 km, from west to east (in the widest part) more than 4500 km.
-South America is crossed by the equator in the northern part.
-The extreme northern point is Cape Gallinhas, 13 gr. n.l.; extreme southern mainland point Cape Frouerd, 54 gr.
-S, insular Cape Horn, 56 gr.
-S The mainland lies entirely in the western hemisphere.
-The extreme western point of Cape Parinhas, 81 gr. h.d.; extreme eastern point Cape Cabo Branco, 34 gr. h.d.
+The area of the mainland is 17.8 million sq. km without islands and 18.3 million sq. km with islands.
+Extent from north to south -70 degrees. w.d. exceeds 7500 km, from west to east (in the widest part) more than 45oo km.
+South America in the northern part is crossed by the equator.
+The northernmost point is Cape Galinhas, 13 deg.
+N; southernmost continental point Cape Froward, 54 deg.
+S, Cape Horn island, 56 deg.
+S The continent lies entirely in the Western Hemisphere.
+Westernmost point Cape Parinhas, 81 deg. w.d.; extreme eastern point of Cape Cabo Branco, 34 deg. w.d.

-South America lies in the equatorial, two subequatorial, two tropical climatic zones; southern part located in the subtropics and in the temperate zone.
+South America lies in the equatorial, two subequatorial, two tropical climate zones; South part located in the subtropics and temperate zone.

-The mainland is connected to North America by the Isthmus of Panama and separated from it by the Panama Canal, and separated from Antarctica by the Drake Passage.
+The continent is connected to North America by the Isthmus of Panama and separated from it by the Panama Canal, and from Antarctica by the Drake Passage.

 Geological structure and main landforms of South America

-It is washed in the west by the Pacific Ocean, in the south by the Drake Irrigation, in the east by the Atlantic Ocean, in the north by the Caribbean Sea of the Atlantic Ocean.
-In the north is the warm North Trade Wind Current, in the northeast is the warm Guiana Current, in the east is the warm Brazil Current, in the southeast is the cold Falkland Current, in the south is the cold West Winds Current, in the west is the cold Peruvian Current, in the north in the west - the warm current of El Niño.
-Coastline slightly cut.
+It is washed in the west by the Pacific Ocean, in the south by the Drake Irrigation, in the east by the Atlantic Ocean, and in the north by the Caribbean Sea of the Atlantic Ocean.
+In the north there is the warm North Trade Wind Current, in the northeast - the warm Guiana Current, in the east - the warm Brazilian Current, in the southeast - the cold Falkland Current, in the south - the cold West Wind Current, in the west - the cold Peruvian Current, in the north -west - warm El Niño current.
+Coastline slightly indented.
 Small bays are located at the mouths of rivers (La Plata, Maracaibo).
-Adjacent islands: in the north - Lesser Antilles, in the southeast - Falkland (Malvinas), in the south - Tierra del Fuego, in the southwest - the Chilean archipelago.
-The geographical position of the mainland, mainly in low latitudes, determines the predominance of tropical types of landscapes - the "kingdom of tropical nature."
+Adjacent islands: in the north - the Lesser Antilles, in the southeast - the Falklands (Malvinas), in the south - Tierra del Fuego, in the southwest - the Chilean archipelago.
+The geographical position of the continent, mainly in low latitudes, determines the predominance of tropical types of landscapes - the “kingdom of tropical nature”.

 The relief of South America is asymmetrical.
-Most of the mainland is occupied by vast plains of different heights.
+Most of the continent is occupied by vast plains of varying altitudes.
 In the west is one of the highest mountain systems in the world - the South American Cordillera (Andes).
-Average Height mainland 580 m, the highest point - Mount Aconcagua 6960 m, the lowest - Valdez Peninsula -40 m.
-Features of the relief are determined by the tectonic structure.
-At the base of South America lies the ancient South American Platform with a basement of Precambrian age.
+Average height mainland 580 m, the highest point is Mount Aconcagua 6960 m, the lowest is the Valdez Peninsula -40 m.
+The relief features are determined by the tectonic structure.
+At the base of South America lies the ancient South American Platform with a Precambrian basement.
 Within the platform there are large shields in the north and east, which correspond to the Guiana and Brazilian plateaus.
-Powerful block processes took place within the Guiana Plateau, so the plateau has a highly dissected relief.
-The highest point is Mount Roraima 2771 m, average heights are from 500 to 1000 m.
+Powerful block processes occurred within the Guiana Plateau, which is why the plateau has a highly dissected topography.
+The highest point is Mount Roraima 2771 m, average heights range from 500 to 1000 m.

-The Brazilian Plateau corresponds to three shields: South Amazonian, East Brazilian, West Brazilian.
-This plateau gently rises from the north and northwest to the southeast.
+The Brazilian plateau corresponds to three shields: Southern Amazonian, Eastern Brazilian, Western Brazilian.
+This plateau rises gently from the north and northwest to the southeast.
 The highest point is Mount Bandeira 2890 m.
-Active magmatism took place within this territory, traps and volcanic plateaus are found here.
-This area is finished
+Active magmatism occurred within this territory, traps and volcanic plateaus are found here.
+This territory is finished

 its formation.
-Peneplens (leveling surfaces, denudation plains) are formed here.
+Peneplains (leveling surfaces, denudation plains) are formed here.

-Between the shields there are syneclises (troughs) of the platform foundation, which are filled with thick strata of sedimentary rocks.
-They correspond to the vast low-lying plains of South America: Amazonian, La Platskaya, Orinokskaya.
+Between the shields there are syneclises (deflections) of the platform foundation, which are filled with thick layers of sedimentary rocks.
+They correspond to the vast lowland plains of South America: Amazonian, La Plata, Orinoco.

-In the west, the platform adjoins an area of Alpine folding, which was formed in the Cenozoic as a result of the subduction of the Nazca Plate and the South American lithospheric plate.
-This region of folding corresponds to the Andes, which belong to the high and highest mountains.
+In the west, the platform is adjacent to an area of folding of Alpine age, which was formed in the Cenozoic as a result of the subduction of the Nazca plate and the South American lithospheric plate.
+This area of folding corresponds to the Andes, which belong to the highest and highest mountains.
 The highest point is Mount Aconcagua 6960 m.
-Mountain building processes have not yet been completed here and are accompanied by earthquakes and volcanism (Cotopaxi and Chimborazo volcanoes).
+Mountain building processes here have not yet been completed and are accompanied by earthquakes and volcanism (volcanoes Cotopaxi, Chimborazo).
 Tectonic processes are strong in the Caribbean, Northern and Southern Andes, calm in the Central and Patagonian Andes.
-The Andes are made up of parallel ranges.
-Approaching, they form mountain knots, and where the ridges diverge, lie the Central Andean highlands and plateaus 3500-4000m high.
+The Andes are made up of parallel ridges.
+As they come closer, they form mountain nodes, and where the ridges diverge lie the Central Andean highlands and plateaus with an altitude of 3500-4000m.

 South America has a huge mineral resource base.
-The ore deposits are confined to the outcrops of the crystalline basement to the surface and to the Andean folded belt.
+Ore deposits are confined to outcrops of the crystalline basement and to the Andean fold belt.
 Non-metallic - to the cover of sedimentary rocks of the platform.
-In ancient igneous and metamorphic rocks and weathering crusts, significant deposits of iron (Minas Geiras - Brazil), manganese, bauxite, titanium and uranium ores were formed.
-The reserves of beryllium, niobium, zirconium, tantalum are concentrated here.
-The vein deposits of gold and diamonds in Brazil play a significant role.
-On the Guiana Plateau there are large deposits of iron ore, bauxite and gold, in Peru and Chile large reserves of copper are concentrated in the Andean belt, in Bolivia there is a tin belt.
+Significant deposits of iron (Minas Geras - Brazil), manganese, bauxite, titanium and uranium ores were formed in ancient igneous and metamorphic rocks and weathering crusts.
+Reserves of beryllium, niobium, zirconium, and tantalum are concentrated here.
+Vein deposits of gold and diamonds in Brazil play a significant role.
+On the Guiana Plateau there are large deposits of iron ore, bauxite and gold; large reserves of copper are concentrated in the Andean belt in Peru and Chile; in Bolivia there is a tin belt.
 Emeralds are mined in Colombia.
-In the sedimentary cover of the Orinoc, Amazonian and La Plata lowlands there are oil deposits, especially in Venezuela.
-Atacama contains 99% of the world's saltpeter reserves.
+In the sedimentary cover of the Orinoco, Amazon and La Plata lowlands there are oil deposits, especially in Venezuela.
+99% of the world's saltpeter reserves are concentrated in Atacama.

 South America is the wettest continent on Earth, but not as hot as Africa, since the southern part lies in the temperate zone.
-Within the mainland, an equatorial, two subequatorial, two tropical climatic zones are formed; the southern part lies in the subtropics and in the temperate zone.
+Within the continent, an equatorial, two subequatorial, and two tropical climatic zones are formed; the southern part lies in the subtropics and temperate zone.

 In general, the climate of South America is more varied than that of Africa and Australia.
-The average annual temperatures in most of the mainland are from +20 to +28, and only in the south are these figures lower (from +8 in winter to +16 in summer).
+Average annual temperatures in most of the continent are from +20 to +28, and only in the south are these figures lower (from +8 in winter to + 16 in summer).
 The maximum recorded temperature is +46 (Cordoba), the minimum is -33 (Sariento).
-Antarctica has a huge impact on the climate of South America, from which the cold pampero wind breaks into the temperate and even subtropical zone.
-In Patagonia, the temperature can drop to 0 in summer, to -30 in winter; in the subtropics in the south of the Brazilian Plateau in summer up to +15, in winter up to +8.
+Antarctica has a huge influence on the climate of South America, from which the cold pampero wind blows into the temperate and even subtropical zones.
+In Patagonia, temperatures can drop to 0 in summer and -30 in winter; in the subtropics in the south of the Brazilian Plateau in summer up to +15, in winter up to +8.

-The distribution of precipitation is extremely uneven, but the thickness of the precipitation layer is enormous - on average 1700 mm.
-The runoff layer into the hydrographic network is 700 mm.
-These values are twice the average.
+The distribution of precipitation is extremely uneven, but the size of the precipitation layer is enormous - on average 1700 mm.
+The drainage layer into the hydrographic network is 700 mm.
+These values are twice the earth's average.
 Maximum

 the amount of precipitation falls in the western part of the Amazonian lowland (3000-4000 mm), on the western slopes of the equatorial Andes (up to 7000 mm) and on the western slopes of the Patagonian Andes (up to 4000-5000 mm).
-The minimum amount of precipitation is the inland regions of the tropical belt, the south of the La Plata lowland, the barrier rain shadow zone, in Patagonia.
-In general, the climate of South America, which is characterized by an abundance of heat and light in most of the territory, creates favorable conditions for year-round vegetation of plants.
+The minimum amount of precipitation is in the inland areas of the tropical zone, the south of the La Plata Lowland, and the barrier rain shadow zone in Patagonia.
+In general, the climate of South America, which is characterized by an abundance of warmth and light over most of the territory, creates favorable conditions for year-round plant growth.

 INLAND WATERS.